-The first would be a schedule that you have in place for good days, days when you’re able to accomplish more and possibly even go on a field trip.
+The first would be a schedule that you have in place for good days, days when you’re able to accomplish more, and possibly even go on a field trip.
 The second schedule would be for times when your illness flares and you need to rest more.

 Planning out a flexible routine versus hourly scheduling will take a huge burden off you and your children.
-Life with chronic illness is already stressful enough and adding extra stress can actually make your illness worse.
+Life with a chronic illness is already stressful enough and adding extra stress can actually make your illness worse.

 As you write out your routine you would write down the order you would like for subjects to be completed.